 CJ4's kitchen serves people housed in CJ2.
 With CJ4's impending closure, the City has started construction of a new kitchen at CJ2 to replace the CJ4 kitchen.
 When complete, the renovated kitchen will provide meals for people in the Intake and Release Center and for those who are housed at CJ2.
 Until that time, the Sheriff plans to continue to use the kitchen at CJ4.
 The Sheriff's Office has outlined plans to continue housing 20-25 individuals in CJ4 until the kitchen renovation is complete.
 The City's contract for the remodel of the kitchen states that the project must be completed within 270 days from the issuance of the notice to proceed; the notice was issued on July 13, 2020.
+The Sheriff's Office notes that the planning process is evolving and includes exploring alternatives such as having workers who live in CJ2 staff the CJ4 kitchen.

 The Sheriff's Office also requires secure spaces to hold individuals who are being transferred from CJ5 to the Hall of Justice court rooms for their appearances.
+CJ4 provides transitional space to hold individuals who must travel from CJ5 to downtown for court appearances.
+CJ4 also includes legal interview rooms for defense counsel to meet with CJ5 clients before and after court.
 Between now and the formal closure of CJ4, the Sheriff's Office intends to identify space within existing facilities that can accommodate transfers without compromising security or increasing the risk of exposure to COVID-19.
 The Sheriff's Office has proposed video arraignments as one potential solution to this challenge.

 Response to Operational Plan: Several SJC Subcommittee members have expressed concerns and questions about the Sheriff's proposed plan to continue having people live in CJ4 past the November 1 deadline.
 Some members have expressed disagreement that housing individuals in CJ4 is legally permissible as part of the Sheriff's continued use of the 7th floor for administrative, kitchen, and laundry purposes outlined in the Ordinance.
 These members have noted the potential consequences of continuing to house anyone in the facility given its known seismic instability.
 At the July 21st, 2020, meeting of the SJC Subcommittee, there were 19 public speakers and 27 written comments submitted expressing similar concerns.
-Guidance is expected from the City Attorney's Office on this issue.
+Guidance is expected from the City Attorney's Office on this issue but was not available prior to submission of this report.
+Any available guidance will therefore be submitted as an addendum.